ayshahassan/Global-Suicide-Rates/README.md

 ## Data Collection
 * The data for this project is an open source data downloaded from [Kaggle](https://www.kaggle.com/datasets/russellyates88/suicide-rates-overview-1985-to-2016?select=master.csv).

-This is a compiled dataset pulled from four other datasets linked by time and place which are as follows:
+As this is a complied dataset, it has been pulled from four other datasets linked by time and place which are as follows:

 * United Nations Development Program.
 (2018).
 Human development index (HDI).
 Retrieved from [UNDP](http://hdr.undp.org/en/indicators/137506)
 * World Bank.
 (2018).
 World development indicators: GDP (current US$) by country:1985 to 2016.
 Retrieved from [World Bank](http://databank.worldbank.org/data/source/world-development-indicators#)